-The location of the following sentence “” is misplaced since it is written before mentioning the configuration we are referring to (i.e., bitmap solution).
-Such a misplacement of the sentence makes unclear that the paragraph refers to the mixed case, since the sentence states the bitmap “”, so it missing to mention that the bitmap for some other HARQ processes indicates enabled HARQ ACK information as to result in a mixed scenario.
+The location of the following sentence “if the UE shall provide HARQ-ACK for at least one TB of the multiple TB” is misplaced since it is written before mentioning the configuration we are referring to (i.e., bitmap solution).
+Such a misplacement of the sentence makes unclear that the paragraph refers to the mixed case, since the sentence states the bitmap “indicating disabled HARQ-ACK information”, so it missing to mention that the bitmap for some other HARQ processes indicates enabled HARQ ACK information as to result in a mixed scenario.